 C. Property, Plant and Equipment

-Property, plant and equipment is recorded at cost, and depreciated over its estimated useful life.
+Property, plant and equipment are recorded at cost, and depreciated over their estimated useful lives.
 Depreciation is computed using the straight line method and is allocated between the two Plans based on each Plan's member earnings.